• Skip to primary navigation

 • black meal prep containers

-The easiest way to get into freezer cooking is to double dinner.
+The easiest way to do freezer meal prep is to double dinner.
 Leftovers are basically that, a second batch.
 There’s no reason you need to eat the same thing twice this week.
-Freeze it!
+Freeze it for later!

-Package up meal-size portions, wrap well for freezing, chill completely and pop them into cold storage.
+Package up meal-size portions, wrap well for freezing, chill completely and pop them into the freezer.
 Some night next month, your future self will thank you.

 Make something new with what’s left.